cammclean182/cammcl.com/content/authors/cam/_index.md

 #  url: "https://www.macquarie.com/"

 # Short bio (displayed in user profile at end of posts)
-bio: Experienced trader interested in coding, technology and understanding how the world works
+bio: Equity derivatives trader who loves to code.
+Interested in technology, psychology and exploring the world.

 interests:
 - Trading